 Interfacing or not – If you are sewing the button on to a very thin fabric it is a very good idea to add a small piece of interfacing to the area where you will stitch the button.
 The button will put a lot of strain on the fabric and it may tear and this will be prevented by the addition of the interfacing.
 Sometimes another small button is used on the other side of the fabric in place of interfacing.

-I would take some 20 inches of thread ( You can wing this measure by measuring from the tip of your fingers to the elbow and add a little extra – to be accurate an arm size) This is a manageable length for sewing anything.
+I would take some 20 inch length of thread ( You can wing this measure by measuring from the tip of your fingers to the elbow and add a little extra – to be accurate an arm size) This is a manageable length for sewing anything.
 Thread the needle with your thread.

 Tie a knot catching both the ends.( What I do is to roll the ends around my forefinger and then with the help of my thumb slip the rolled thread off the finger and then tighten it to form the knot.) .
 It is better if you make this knot twice.